Ultimate Guide On How to Spend Two Days in Bruges, Belgium

 The Markt – Market Square

-At the heart of the old town, Market Square is ideal for immersing yourself in the city’s vibe.
+At the heart of the old town, Market Square is the perfect spot to immerse yourself in the city’s atmosphere.
 The lively square is a snapshot of Bruges’ culture, surrounded by beautiful buildings and the occasional small museum.

 - Must-see: The colorful facades of the Guild Houses